2006 Antwerp shooting

-Hans Van Themsche (born 7 February 1988, in Wilrijk, Antwerp, Flemish Region of Belgium) is a Belgian student who, on 11 May 2006, shot three people, killing two and severely injuring another, before being shot by police and incapacitated.
-He was sentenced to life imprisonment in 2008.
+On 11 May 2006, a shooting occurred in the city centre of Antwerp.
+The gunman, 18-year-old student Hans Van Themsche, killed two people and severely wounded another, before being shot and incapacitated by a police officer.
+Van Themsche (born 7 February 1988, in Wilrijk, Antwerp, Flemish Region of Belgium) was sentenced to life imprisonment in 2008.

 The homicide received widespread media attention and drew major public and political attention to responsibilities regarding political presentation of immigrant and racial issues and its possible effects on individuals.

 Course of events

 Van Themsche had been caught smoking at his boarding school on 9 May 2006, and was facing likely expulsion.

 He travelled from Roeselare to Antwerp where, on the morning of the eleventh, he had his long hair cut and shaven off (apart from a ponytail) before legally purchasing a Marlin 336W hunting rifle in .30-30 Winchester and ammunition from a local weapons merchant.
 About ten minutes before noon, dressed in a Gothic fashion, he began his rampage in the city centre with a shot in the breast of a woman of Turkish descent who was seated six metres away on a bench reading a book; Songul Koç was severely wounded.
 He chambered another round and passed a pregnant Malian nanny, Oulemata Niangadou, and her two-year-old European charge, Luna Drowart.
 He turned and shot each of them in the back at close range, killing both instantly.
 While he moved on (presumably looking for more victims) Van Themsche was intercepted by a passing police officer, who held him at gunpoint and ordered him to surrender the rifle.
 After Van Themsche's refusal to put his weapon down and upon a suspicious movement, the officer fired once, neutralizing him with a shot to the stomach.
 Later on, Van Themsche's father would comment: "In my eyes, the policeman who shot down my son is a hero.
 I'm glad the man had so much courage, or else even more victims would have fallen."